rosettatype/hyperglot/README.md

 ### Validating and sorting the database yaml file

-Simple validation and sorting script to verify the data integrity of `hyperglot.yaml` and point out possible formatting errors is included as `hyperglot-validate` (prints problems to terminal) and `hyperglot-save` (saves the hyperglot.yaml sorted alphabetically by iso keys)
+Simple validation and sorting script to verify the data integrity of `hyperglot.yaml` and point out possible formatting errors is included as `hyperglot-validate` (prints problems to terminal) and `hyperglot-save` (saves the `hyperglot.yaml` sorted alphabetically and pruned by iso keys)

 ### Development